EnziTheViking/HEIC-To-JPG/README.md

 >

-# Discription
+# Descripton
 > You have to use Linux or Mac, there is a workaround using WSL on a windows computer allowing you to use a Linux environment in windows.
-I don't know why pyheif won't work on windows but this is the best way for Window users at this time, without installing  other programs.
+I don't know why pyheif won't work on windows but this is the best way for Windows users at this time, without installing other programs.

 # STEP ONE